sourav15102/MyLearning/System Design/HLD/Auth Systems.md

     - This prevents client-side scripts (JavaScript) from accessing the cookie, reducing the risk of token theft via XSS.
 (The `HttpOnly` flag is an attribute that can be set on an HTTP cookie.
 When this flag is present, it instructs the browser that the cookie should not be accessed by client-side scripts, limiting its exposure to potential security risks such as Cross-Site Scripting (XSS) attacks.)

+Q: why token based is stateless and cookies are not?
+A:
+Token-based authentication is typically considered stateless because the server does not need to store any session state for the client.
+Each request from the client includes a token (such as a JSON Web Token or JWT) containing the necessary information for authentication and authorization.
+The server validates the token and, if valid, processes the request accordingly.
+Since the server does not need to maintain any session state, it can easily scale and handle a large number of clients without the overhead of session management.

+On the other hand, cookies are often associated with session-based authentication.
+When a user logs in using a username and password, the server creates a session for that user and stores session information on the server side, typically in a database or memory store.
+A session identifier (often stored in a cookie) is sent to the client, which includes a reference to the session data stored on the server.
+Subsequent requests from the client include the session identifier, allowing the server to retrieve the corresponding session data and maintain the user's state across requests.

 [[XSS]]:

 ### OAuth (https://www.youtube.com/watch?v=ZDuRmhLSLOY)